cdt-data-science/cluster-scripts/slurm_templates/examples/simple/README.md

 command, and be run on the selected node

 ### 0. Setup and start an interactive session
-Firstly, make sure you have made `run_experiment.sh` available by running the setup instructions in the [README](../README.sh) in the directory above here.
+Firstly, make sure you have made `run_experiment` available by running the setup instructions in the [README](../README.sh) in the directory above here.

 **IMPORTANT NOTE:** Running processes locally i.e. here on the headnode (the